kaliram-hub/Employee_CRUD_Application/README.md

 # Employee_CRUD_Application
 Employee_CRUD_Application using Spring Boot,MySql,RestAPI,dataJPA
 here is the simple project for crud operarion , where Employee is the entity.
-I have created 4 fields for Employee class . [ used project lombok ] maven project using springboot. project stucture: by Layer- springbootapplication.class
+I have created 4 fields for Employee class . [ used project lombok ] {check:master branch}
+maven project using springboot. project stucture: by Layer- springbootapplication.class
                             |_